dejbug/dejbug.github.io/index.md

 # TOC

-I'm obsessing with my `toc.js`.
-Which reminds me that I need a new repo for this.
+I'm "obsessing"="compulsorily!" with my `toc.js`. https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API Which reminds me that I need a new repo for this.
 But what is it?
 Part of a web extension?
 Part of my blog?
 Putting it inside this blog's repo would be simplest but I really dislike the idea of adding JS to the page.
 Because I **will** get carried away.
 With this new avenue for madness.
 Let's keep this channeled; simple, nice, and tight.

 # The Time is Now